Jeimer Candelario Preview, Player Props: Cubs vs. Tigers

-Jeimer Candelario -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the Detroit Tigers, with Alex Faedo on the mound, on August 21 at 6:40 PM ET.
+Jeimer Candelario -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the Detroit Tigers, with Reese Olson on the hill, on August 22 at 6:40 PM ET.

 Jeimer Candelario Game Info & Props vs. the Tigers